mksaraf/kubernetes-lab-tutorial/content/secure.md

     ca-key.pem
     ca.pem

 They are the key and the certificate of our self signed Certification Authority.
-Take this files in a secure place.
+Move the key and certificate to master node proper location ``/etc/kubernetes/pki``

+    scp ca*.pem root@kubem00:/etc/kubernetes/pki

+Move the certificate to all worker nodes in the proper location ``/etc/kubernetes/pki``

+    for instance in kubew03 kubew04 kubew05; do
+      scp ca.pem ${instance}:/etc/kubernetes/pki
+    done

 ### Create server keys pair
 The master node IP addresses and names will be included in the list of subject alternative content names for the server certificate.
 Create the configuration file ``server-csr.json`` for server certificate signing request